CrePsooG/web-authoring-portofolio-Eduard-Duica/planning.md

 ## Navigation:
 I chose a navigation system with buttons because it's easy to use and understand.
 In order to go the main page you can:
 - click the name of the website (top left)
+- use the nav system above main left box to:
+    - visit Home page
+    - visit second page
+    - visit third page
-- use home button that is present on every page (near bottom page)
+- use home button that is present on every page (near the bottom of the page exept the Home page)
-- use the nav system above main left box

 # Layout Sketches